Citizenship and American Identity Program

 The program encompasses a range of cross-partisan activity, from workshops and public forums to leadership convenings and seminar-style discussions.
 Across our forms of public engagement, we focus on three dimensions of citizenship: values, systems, and skills.
 The values segment focuses on articulating (and updating) an ethical and creedal framework for American civic identity.
 The systems segment includes policy proposals, cultural initiatives, and multi-sector collaborations to build social cohesion.
 The skills segment teaches leaders to construct coalitions and a sense of shared fate across increasingly rigid class and race divides.

-Our work is made possible by Allstate, the Bezos Family Foundation, Democracy Fund, the Fetzer Institute, and the New Pluralists Collaborative.
+Our work has been made possible by Allstate, the Bezos Family Foundation, the Civic Health Project, Democracy Fund, the Fetzer Institute, the New Pluralists Collaborative, and the Omidyar Network.